 Information Security & Privacy Guidance for Generative AI Use

-The University of Maine System emphasizes the importance of safeguarding institutional data and complying with FERPA and other regulatory requirements.
+The University of Maine System (UMS) emphasizes the importance of safeguarding institutional data and complying with FERPA and other regulatory requirements.
 Faculty, staff, and students should not enter any Protected or Personal Information into Generative AI tools, as these tools can use input data for training, potentially exposing sensitive information.
 This includes student data, even if it is directory information, if the student has opted out.
 Instructors should not require students to use Personal Information in assignments involving Generative AI, and students should be aware that their information might not be protected under university policies if shared with AI providers.
 For any questions or before acquiring AI-related products, consult the Information Security Officer or University of Maine System IT.

 Meetings & Participant Privacy

 Voice recognition is a means of submitting data into a contractor-based AI system.
 Follow the same security and privacy practices for data that is submitted through as data entered in other means.
 Restricted or Confidential data cannot be used in a product that hasn’t been approved for it.
-For list of approved systems see APL VI-C Appendix C: Permitted and Restricted Systems for Data Storage and Data Processing
+For list of approved systems see APL VI-C Appendix C: Permitted and Restricted Systems for Data Storage and Data Processing.

 AI and AI add-ins cannot be used in video conference sessions unless all participants are aware of the use and agree to not disclose any Personal Information or Protected Information.
 Ensure participants agree to its use and acknowledge that they are not to speak about Personal Information or Protected Information and that what is spoken could reveal personal thoughts of information about themselves.
 Again it is worth noting that words that identify specific students could be a FERPA violation.